Why Caithness is a great holiday destination for children

 John O Groats is in the furthest north easterly point, and Land’s End is on the furthest south westerly point, 876 miles apart.
 The actual most northerly point of the UK is Dunnet Head and it’s a great place to take kids.

 However there are also no shortage of magnificent places to go and superb things to do for children – here are a few ideas of things to do in Caithness with families!

 Go to the Castle of Mey and see the Animal Centre

 When The Queen Mother bought the Castle of Mey as a holiday home in 1952, it was in a derelict state.
 However, since then it has been beautifully renovated and now has a Visitors Centre, Cafe, and Gardens which visitors can explore.
 The highlight of the visit for children will be the educational animal centre.
-Here you can meet Alice the donkey, pigs, sheep, chickens, ducks, geese, rabbits and more!
+Here you can meet Alice the donkey, pigs, sheep, chickens, ducks, geese, rabbits and more.
 Visitors can touch chicks, bottle-feed lambs or scratch the back of a piglet!

 Visit Forsinard Nature Reserve

 This beautiful peatland landscape has a Visitor’s Centre with a great exhibition suitable for all ages with games, jigsaws and activities, located in the Forsinard railway station building.
 Children can find a Wildlife Explorer backpack which they can take out on the trail for free.
 The Dubh Lochan Trail itself is an easy walk across flagstones and amongst lochans.
-You’ll see dragonflies, diving beetles and pond skaters, golden plovers, hen harriers and greenshanks, and some carnivorous insect-eating plants like sundew and butterwort!
+You’ll see dragonflies, diving beetles and pond skaters, golden plovers, hen harriers and greenshanks, and some carnivorous insect-eating plants like sundew and butterwort.
 There are also guided walks available twice a week.

-Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, great taste in films and tv, eats a little too much for his own good.
+Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, adores audiobooks and films, eats a little too much for his own good.